 Stainless steel helps Riesling retain those hallmark fruit and floral aromas and flavors.

 Name some tertiary flavors that aged Riesling can develop.

 - Petrol (gasoline/Vasoline)

 How many wine regions are there in Germany?

 Name 3 regions in Germany known for making great Riesling.

-Which region will have the lightest-bodied Rieslings and why?:
+Which wine region in Germany will have the lightest-bodied Rieslings and why?